MDVCLE123/Chart_Agent/BEGINNER_GUIDE.md

 - **Frontend** = Website that doctors see in their browser
 - **Backend** = Server that processes requests (like a restaurant kitchen)
 - **FHIR Data Sources** = Where patient data comes from:
-  - AWS HealthLake (your own data store)
+  - ☁️ AWS HealthLake (your own data store - 48 patients)
-  - Epic Sandbox (7 test patients)
+  - 🏥 Epic Sandbox (7 test patients)
-  - athenahealth Sandbox (coming soon)
+  - 💚 athenahealth Sandbox (7 test patients)
-  - Demo/HAPI FHIR (public test server)
 - **AI** = Claude Sonnet 4 reads medical records and creates summaries
 - **Cloud** = AWS hosts everything so it works from anywhere
 - **Docker** = Packages your app so it runs the same everywhere
+- **JWT** = JSON Web Tokens for secure authentication with Epic & athenahealth

 ---